 5. As 2, but this is the room of the ringleader, named Swain, in the conjuring of Asustren.
-It contains a very small metal chest which is conjuring of Asustren.
-It contains a very small metal check which is locked and hidden in a dark corner.
+It contains a very small metal chest which is locked and hidden in a dark corner.
 Inside this are 3gp, a lead tablet inscribed with the words, 'I worship thee, beautiful Asustren.
-Admit me to thy service and spare me my servitude', a piece of parchment with the words, 'Snorri Starost if you read this may you be cursed as a harsh master of postulants and for finding me out', and a parchment of great age, obviously much examined, entitled in common, 'Conjuring Flickewi' but the contents or the property of the provided in the provided of the provid Elishauf' but the contents are too arcane for one without special knowledge of conjuring demons to understand.
+Admit me to thy service and spare me my servitude', a piece of parchment with the words, 'Snorri Starost if you read this may you be cursed as a harsh master of postulants and for finding me out', and a parchment of great age, obviously much examined, entitled in common, 'Conjuring Elishauf' but the contents are too arcane for one without special knowledge of conjuring demons to understand.
 The shade of Swain, a youngish man in a dark robe, who became tired of the harsh life of the Earthfriends, may appear in the corridor here, but will disappear if spoken to, stared at or touched.
 The shade has no power or voice.

 6. Infirmary.
-It contains: 3 beds with mattresses, all badly decayed; 3 shelves with glass bottles of herbs, all labelled [DMG p220-221], although the herbs have all decayed into powder, and a cupboard full of rusty surgical instruments.
+It contains: 3 beds with mattresses, all badly decayed; 3 shelves with glass bottles of herbs, all labelled [DMG p220-221] although the herbs have all decayed into powder, and a cupboard full of rusty surgical instruments.